valpasq/condition_monitoring/README.md

 As proof of concept, we have piloted the harmonic baseline monitoring workflow for a selection of Northeastern states within USFS Region 9 and generated annual change assessments for 1995-2020 using a May 1 through September 30 monitoring period.

 To interactively view these preliminary results, visit our [Condition Monitoring Explorer App](https://valeriepasquarella.users.earthengine.app/view/condition-monitoring-explorer).

+Previous releases of this app displayed results based on Landsat Collection 1 inputs.
+All analysis has been re-run using the Landsat Collection 2 workflow and results have been updated (2021-12-05).

 ___